 The demand for a beefy PC rig might make Half-Life: Alyx inaccessible to many players but even at the minimal settings and without room-scale, the tech is simply light years ahead of the competition.
 Just the wondrous little details and ways you can interact with simple mundane objects such as drawing on a window is magic itself before you put on the gravity gloves.

 More importantly, Alyx isn’t just the best VR game, it’s an incredible Half-Life game in its own right, with brilliantly written characters and a climax that has profound implications for the series going forward.

 2. Rez Infinite

-Coming up to 20 years old, Rez always felt ahead of its time, a cyberspace shooter that combined sound and sense to a whole other transcendental plane.
+Now a staggering 20 years old, Rez always felt ahead of its time, a cyberspace shooter that combined sound and sense to a whole other transcendental plane.
 Which is to say it was begging to be brought back in VR.